MurderAxolotl/stylesheets/docs/unified_spotify.md

 Please note, this feature only works if your display language is set to English!
 Leave it set to "Everything" if your display language is NOT English

 ## PREVIEW IMAGES

+These previews use the default theme colour.
+For examples of different accent colours, see the next section

 | LOCATION  | IMAGE |
 | :-:       | :-:   |
 | Playlists | ![Playlists](../previews/unified_spotify/playlists.png) |